robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 But, in our case, please note that priority do not hold any significance.
 We are classifying traffic based on Queue numbers.
 So, you can ignore Priority completely.(P0, P1 etc.. , we can ignore)

-In our scenario, all the actual HW queues map to traffic classed.
-So, the actual statement should be that HW queue 0 to 7 belong to TC0, 8-15 belong to TC1 and so on.
+Below in the hierarchy, instead of P0(priority 0) mapping to a traffic class TC0, HW queue 0-7 maps to TC0 in our case.
+So, the correct statement should be that HW queue 0 to 7 belong to TC0, 8-15 belong to TC1 and so on.
 Then, each traffic class or set of traffic classes can map to a single priority group.

 It means you can have something like this: